Skip to content

 Conclusion

-Uninstalling software in Ubuntu is easy using either the App Center Dock or the terminal.
+Uninstalling software in Ubuntu is a breeze, whether you use the App Center Dock or the terminal.
 Whether you prefer clicking buttons or typing commands, keeping your system clean is a great way to maintain performance.
 Always double-check what you are removing to ensure your system stays stable.

 Was this guide helpful?